estuary/flow/site/docs/concepts/derivations.md

 ## Background

+The following sections will refer to the following common example to illustrate concepts.

-For the sake of explanations in the following sections, suppose you have an application where users send one another some amount of currency, like in-game tokens or dollars or digital kittens:
+Suppose you have an application through which users send one another some amount of currency, like in-game tokens or dollars or digital kittens:

 <Tabs>